adnzaki/ss-paging/docs/configuration.md

-Here is the full revised text with the default language set to English:

----

 # Configuration
 There are several configurations available in SSPaging through the `getData()` method as described before.
 Now, let us dive into deeper part of SSPaging configuration.